Melatonin: The Most Powerful Antioxidant You're Missing

 Phototherapy Patch Stimulates Melatonin Production

 There is an option for boosting your melatonin levels all night long without need of an oral supplement.
-A company called LifeWave has developed a small patch called Silent Nights, worn on the skin like a little Band-Aid that stimulates the body to produce more melatonin.
+A company called LifeWave has developed a small patch called Silent Nights, a little sticker worn on the skin, which stimulates the body to produce more melatonin.

 Melatonin Information Resources